lamardealmaker/awesome-ai-first-developer-resources/README.md

 # Awesome AI-First Developer Resources

 A curated list of must-visit sites, tools and communities for building AI-first products.
+AI-First development refers to leveraging AI to build software faster and more efficently.
+This comprehensive list of websites, tools, and communities will help AI-First Developers (from beginners to experts) learn, build, and stay inspired in this rapidly evolving field.
+It's organized into categories for easy navigation, covering everything from educational resources and vibecoding (AI-assisted coding) to essential tools and vibrant communities.

 ## Index
 - [Learning AI-First Development](#learning-ai-first-development)